 Another important consideration: Lower-end ellipticals usually have a lower weight capacity than models at a higher price point.
 A budget elliptical should still come with a decent warranty, though, so you’ll be covered if anything goes wrong prematurely.

-Our favorite budget elliptical is the Horizon 7.0 AE, which has a lot to offer for the price.
-It has 20 levels of adjustable resistance and incline, eight preset programs, a basic display, and Bluetooth capabilities.
+Our favorite budget elliptical is the Horizon EX-59 Elliptical, which has a lot to offer for the price.
+It has 10 levels of magnetic resistance, five preset programs, a basic display, and Bluetooth capabilities.
+It’s currently priced at $599.

 Brands that offer budget ellipticals include: